Slijeff/game-ai/README.md

 # game-ai
-A survey of game AIs, including classic algorithms such as Minimax and MCTS.
+A survey of game AIs on Gomoku, including classic algorithms such as Minimax and MCTS.

 ![Screenshot of UI](screenshot1.png?raw=true)